Dean Smith (footballer, born 1971): Managerial career

-After working as a youth coach at Leyton Orient from January 2005, Smith was promoted to the role of assistant manager toward the end of the 2004–05 season.
+After working as a youth coach at Leyton Orient from January 2005, Smith was promoted to assistant manager toward the end of the 2004–05 season.
 He attained his UEFA Pro Licence in 2008, alongside classmates such as Roy Keane, Brendan Rodgers, and Ian McParland.
-After a poor run of form, Smith left Orient in January 2009, along with long serving manager Martin Ling.
+After a poor run of form, Smith left Orient in January 2009, along with long-serving manager Martin Ling.

 Walsall

-In July 2009, Smith returned to his first club, Walsall, in the role of Head of Youth.
+In July 2009, Smith returned to his first club, Walsall, as Head of Youth.

 Smith was appointed caretaker manager of Walsall on 4 January 2011, following the dismissal of Chris Hutchings.
-Seventeen days later he was announced as permanent manager of the club until the end of the season.
+17 days later, he was announced as the club's permanent manager until the end of the season.
 Taking over managerial duties with his side nine points adrift at the foot of League One, Smith managed to steer Walsall out of the drop zone before the season's end.
 On 29 January, the "Saddlers" recorded their best league result since 1986 by beating Bristol Rovers 6–1, in what was Smith's first win in charge; the three points also took Walsall off the foot of the table, though they were still seven points short of safety.
-His team made up the difference over February, and a 1–0 win over promotion chasing Southampton on 1 March saw Walsall climb out of the relegation zone for the first time since October.
+His team made up the difference over February, and a 1–0 win over promotion-chasing Southampton on 1 March saw Walsall climb out of the relegation zone for the first time since October.
 They ended the season one point clear of Dagenham & Redbridge in the drop zone.

-He let fourteen players go in summer 2011, including: Darren Byfield, Jonny Brain, Clayton McDonald, Paul Marshall, Matt Richards, Steve Jones, Aaron Lescott, David Bevan, Julian Gray, and Tom Williams.
+He let 14 players go in the summer of 2011, including Darren Byfield, Jonny Brain, Clayton McDonald, Paul Marshall, Matt Richards, Steve Jones, Aaron Lescott, David Bevan, Julian Gray, and Tom Williams.
 He then signed goalkeeper Dávid Gróf; defenders Mat Sadler and Lee Beevers; midfielders Kevan Hurst, Claude Gnakpa, Adam Chambers, and Anton Peterlin; and striker Ryan Jarvis.
 Also during the campaign he boosted his squad with loan signings Dave Martin, Mark Wilson, Andy Halliday, and Florent Cuvelier.
-His side lost just one of their first five league games, but then picked up just three points from their next seven games.
-They beat Preston North End on 15 October, but then picked up just four points from their next eight games.
-From 26 November, they were beaten just once in nine matches, but became the division's draw specialists as seven of these nine games finished level.
+His side lost just one of their first five league games but then picked up just three points from their next seven games.
+They beat Preston North End on 15 October but then picked up just four points from their next eight games.
+From 26 November, they were beaten just once in nine matches but became the division's draw specialists as seven of these nine games finished level.
 They finished the campaign in 19th place, seven points clear of the relegation zone.